 To qualify for implant-supported dentures, you must have ample jawbone tissue to support dental implants.
 Patients who lack sufficient bone tissue or room often undergo a Bone Graft or sinus lift procedure to improve their eligibility for implants.
 Patients who do not qualify for implants, who cannot afford treatment, or prefer to avoid surgery for dental implants can still receive traditional restorations.

-Replacing your missing teeth with dentures can not only improve your appearance, but it can also improve your oral health.
-Gaps from tooth loss can cause your remaining teeth to shift, which can lead to misalignment and bite issues.
+Replacing your missing teeth with dentures can improve not only your appearance, but it can also improve your oral health.
+Gaps from tooth loss may cause your remaining teeth to shift, which can lead to misalignment and bite issues.
 Dentures help prevent these shifts and support your facial structures.
 Your restoration can also make chewing and speaking significantly easier and more comfortable.

 The right restoration for you will depend on your smile and your unique needs.
 If you are missing some or all of your teeth, contact our office today to discuss your denture options.